ColeBarraclough/Run2Splitter/README.md

 # Run2Splitter
-An autosplitter for Run2 using the wxWidgets framework Currently it will work if the exe is launched after the first level is reached
+<h1>An autosplitter for Run2 using the wxWidgets framework </h1>

+<p>To use, download the execuatalbe and Run 2 for Adobe flash debugger.
+Launch run 2, navigate two the first level and then run the excecutable.
+  The splits will update automaticaly after each stage is complete and after each completed run it will save all the splits for that run.
+Then you will be able to race against those splits again and each reseted run the best splits will be recorded and act as the gold splits.
+If you ever need to manualy edit the splits two text documents are saved for editing. </p>